dam-network/dam-network.github.io/activities.md

 This program is a Maria de Maeztu Focused Research Activity, jointly supported by CRM, IMUB, and MICINN.

 **[International Meeting on Commutative Monoids 2025](https://imcm2025.uca.es/)**, Universidad de La Laguna, Tenerife, July 14-16 2025.\
 The recent results on commutative monoids will be discussed.
-The registration form is not yet available.
-If you are interested in submitting a talk, please email us at “monoidsproject@uca.es”.
+You can register via the [following link]( https://imcm2025.uca.es/registration-from/).
+If you are interested in submitting a talk, please email “monoidsproject@uca.es”.